rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Threading Model

 This interface is not required to be thread safe.
-Any `caller` invoking the `API` shall ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
+Any `caller` invoking the `APIs` shall ensure calls are made in a thread safe manner. `HAL` is allowed to create internal threads for its operations without excessively consuming system resources.
 Any threads created by the `HAL` shall be handled gracefully and respective error codes shall be returned if any corresponding `API` fails.

 ### Process Model